top of page

 All victims of gun violence around our country;

-People around the world living in places of violence and war;
+All people around the world living in places of violence and war.

 Pray with us each day at noon!